tigranb2/consensus-algorithm/README.md

 ### Configuration:
 To configure the algorithm, edit config.yaml and config.json.

-Open config.yaml to edit the number of Mininet nodes and loss rate:
+Open config.yaml to edit the number of Mininet hosts and loss rate:
 ```shell
 nano config.yaml
 ```